Network Command Line Utility - NCLU

 When the question mark is typed, NCLU autocompletes and shows all available options, but the question mark does not actually appear on the terminal.
 This is normal, expected behavior.

-NCLU has a number of built in examples to guide users through basic configuration setup:
+NCLU has a number of built in examples to guide you through basic configuration setup:

 Configure User Accounts